Believe Tour: Background

-The tour was announced in May 2012, during Bieber's appearance on The Ellen DeGeneres Show.
+The tour was announced on May 23, 2012, during Bieber's appearance on The Ellen DeGeneres Show.
 Dates were revealed for shows in the United States and Canada later in the day.
 Bieber stated the tour would be the biggest show on Earth.
 Shows in the United Kingdom were reported in July 2012, with the tour expected to reach Asia, Oceania, South America, along with South Africa and the Middle East sometime in 2013.
-Although the North American portion of the tour was set to end in January of 2013, Bieber announced a second leg; 30 additional dates were added at various venues in the United States and Canada throughout the summer of 2013.
+Although the North American portion of the tour was set to end in January 2013, Bieber announced a second leg; 30 additional dates were added at various venues in the United States and Canada throughout the summer of 2013.

 Rehearsals began in late July 2012 at the Long Beach Arena in Long Beach, California.
 Bieber and his crew would conduct 10-hour rehearsal days.
 He stated he had a lot to prove with this tour.

 The tour was an early success in the United States, with many dates selling out in one hour.
 The two shows at Madison Square Garden were sold out in 30 seconds.
 In August, the singer conducted an online search for dancers on the tour.

 The tour kicked off in Glendale, Arizona at the Jobing.com Arena.
 The premiere made headlines for Bieber feeling ill during the show.
 His performances of "Out of Town Girl" and "Beauty and a Beat" were interrupted as the singer vomited on and off stage.

 Justin Bieber reported further troubles during the concert at the Tacoma Dome in Tacoma, Washington.
-After the show, Bieber tweeted his personal laptop and camera were stolen during the show.
+After the show, Bieber tweeted his personal laptop and camera had been stolen during the show.
 Many fans lashed out against the arena while others believed the incident was a hoax.
 Three days following the show, Vevo premiered the video for the singer's third single with an opening message: "In October 2012, three hours of personal footage was stolen from musician Justin Bieber.
 The following footage was illegally uploaded by an anonymous blogger."
 Many media outlets reported the theft was a hoax to promote the music video.
 However, the singer's management still affirm property was stolen.

 When reflecting on the Believe Tour, Bieber's favorite moment was his introduction when he would come down from the top of the stage in wings, and remain above the audience for about 30 seconds.
 Bieber explained, "It's going to be such a memorable moment from any tour.
 I think people will remember that.
 Coming down right from the beginning of the show, it's me and the wings for about 30 seconds.
 It's such a big moment.
 People are just captivated and there's nothing else going on, so that moment is going to bleed into their memory."